 - 2560 x 1440 pixels, Quad HD

 Rumours suggest a 2560 x 1440 pixel resolution and there was mention of the Nokia 9 having an OLED display.
-These OLED rumours were early in 2017, however and might be more of a wishlist for a Nokia handset: looking back over the rumours, however, there's a mixture of things that appeared on the Nokia 8 and some that didn't, suggesting they might still appear on Nokia 9.
+These OLED rumours were early in 2017 and now that we have the FCC filing, we can see that the OLED display rumour is true.

 Nokia 9: Hardware specs